Pair distribution function

+At several unit diameters, the average number of units/vol. becomes constant.

 The pair distribution function describes the distribution of distances between pairs of particles contained within a given volume.
 Mathematically, if a and b are two particles, the pair distribution function of b with respect to a, denoted by $g_{ab}(\vec{r})$ is the probability of finding the particle b at distance $\vec{r}$ from a, with a taken as the origin of coordinates.

 Overview

 The pair distribution function is used to describe the distribution of objects within a medium (for example, oranges in a crate or nitrogen molecules in a gas cylinder).
 If the medium is homogeneous (i.e. every spatial location has identical properties), then there is an equal probability density for finding an object at any position $\vec{r}$: